 STEP 1: Assign variable A with vector values

-STEP 2: First print original vector values
+STEP 2: Display the original values of vector

 STEP 3: Call the function rev()